hrefjeff/sfv_old/index.md

 This book also finally put one of my thoughts I had into words: In order to be successful you need to have the idea that skills can be cultivated.
 Outright saying "I'm bad at this" without putting any time into it is just a sad thing to let fly.
 There is this whole discussion on "what about the naturally talented though?" and that's a convo for a different day.
 (I believe hard work always beats natural talent btw)

 ### Relentless
 Samurai's book recommendation.
-The author was Kobe Bryant's trainer, along with Michael Jordan, Charles Barkley, Dwayne wade and many other professional athletes.
+The author was Kobe Bryant's (rest in peace {I still can't believe I'm saying that yet}) trainer, along with Michael Jordan, Charles Barkley, Dwayne wade and many other professional athletes.
 He gives his account about what he believes it takes to be a "cleaner", which is different than a "cooler" or a "closer".
 This translated to my practice routine and how I go about creating myself a regimine.

 ### Everything is f*#@ed
 This book is one of my favorites and it explores the concept of hope.
-Every chapter within this book is just well written.
-It translates very well to fighting games and I'll just simply say go read it.
+I found that it translates to fighting games well.
+I'd simply say go and read it.

 _**Goals for Now**_

  1. Achieve twitch affiliate (I might as well try it)
- 2. Earn Master rank with zeku
+ 2. Earn master rank with Zeku
  3. Do a twitter give away
- 4. Get top 8 in the Reddit online tournament
+ 4. Get top 8 in the Reddit Online Tournament
  5. Beat Shade in a FT5 (both Chun and Juri)

 ## FT10 with Tajh's Nash Before Season End